Valente Market Company Ltd trading as

 Stallholders must have public liability insurance cover of £5M

 Stallholders must comply with the Operator’s online bookings and payment procedures, to help the Operator’s staff to keep to a minimum the amount of cash that they need to hold on market days.

-Stallholders must report promptly to the Operator any security problems including, but not limited to, robberies, shoplifting, pickpocketing or the need to forcibly remove drunken or belligerent customers from the events.
+Stallholders must report promptly to the Operator any security problems including, but not limited to, robberies, shoplifting, pickpocketing, unusual packages or the need to forcibly remove drunken or belligerent customers from the events.

 Any stallholder using equipment or practices that could endanger the health & safety of any persons will be asked to leave the event.

 Stallholders must appreciate that most events are held on public roads.
 When setting up, closing down, loading and unloading in this area, they must exercise the same degree of care for their own safety and consideration for the safety and convenience of others that they should exercise on a public road.

 Where traffic management signs, cones etc are in force it is the responsibility of all stallholders to ensure that they are correctly repositioned if manoeuvred for access.

 To reduce the risk of tripping accidents, stallholders must keep their stall site and the immediate vicinity clear of anything that might obstruct pedestrian traffic and cause tripping accidents;

 Stallholders must ensure that their stall sites are free of any sharp corners or dangerous projections that might injure customers particularly of hard materials such as timber, metal or glass.